stallman-j/LaTekonomer/index.md

 ---
-layout: home
 title: LaTekonomer
-subtitle: The LaTeX you don't want to have to dig out again or don't want to search for hours on StackExchange to find.
+#subtitle: The LaTeX you don't want to have to dig out again or don't want to search for hours on StackExchange to find.
 ---

 <p style="color:#677385; font-style:italic;">